 Time Out says

-Following Donna Stern (the irresistible, pitch-perfect Jenny Slate), a twentysomething Brooklynite who antagonizes crowds as a stand-up comedian with earnest jokes about her bodily fluids and Jewishness, the movie first suggests a conventional rom-com of polar opposites—especially after she falls into bed with smitten, buttoned-down Max (Jake Lacy).
-Yet the rules of its game are refreshingly different, driven for a change by a complex woman empowered to take control of her own destiny.
+The film gives us Donna Stern (the irresistible, pitch-perfect Jenny Slate), a twentysomething New Yorker who antagonises crowds as a stand-up comic with earnest jokes about bodily fluids and being Jewish.
+At first it looks like a conventional romcom of polar opposites – especially after Donna falls into bed with smitten, buttoned-down Max (Jake Lacy).
+Yet the rules of its game are refreshingly different, driven for a change by a complex woman taking control of her own destiny.

 Cast and crew